 (4) Glamorgan Building

 This building is arranged in the centre of the city in Cathays Park, on King Edward VII Avenue.
 Some time ago known as the region corridor of Glamorgan, the building was procured via Cardiff University in the year 1997.
-It is currently the facility to the college’s School of PLaning and geography and also for the Social Sciences.
+It is currently the facility to the college’s School of Planning and geography and also for the Social Sciences.

 (5) The Metropolitan Church

 The St David cathedral Cardiff is a Roman Cathedral in the downtown area of Cardiff.
 It is the focal point of the Catholic Archdiocese in the Cardiff area.
 Situated in Charles Street, the Cathedral remains the point of convergence for Catholics.
 It is one of the few Roman Catholic Cathedrals in the UK which is related to a school choir.

 The present building was outlined by Pugin and developed 1884– 87.
 It was Cardiff’s main Catholic church, and in 1916 it moved toward becoming the location of the Roman Catholic Archbishop.
 In 1920 the Cathedral Church was pronounced the new Archdiocese of Cardiff.The Cathedral was however pulverized by World War II bombarding in 1941 when flammable bombs punctured the rooftop.
 Amid the 1950s it was re-established and revamped, under the care of F. R. Bates, Son, and it was re-opened in March 1959.